Canadian Football League: Preseason

-Team training camps open 28 days prior to the first regular season game of the season, a camp solely devoted to first year players is allowed the 3 days before the main camp opens.
+Team training camps open 28 days prior to the first regular season game of the season, a camp solely devoted to first year players is allowed the three days before the main camp opens.
 The pre-season exhibition schedule is two weeks long with each team playing two games against teams from its own division.

 Regular season

-The regular season is 21 weeks long, with games beginning in mid-June and finishing by early November.
+The regular season is 21 weeks long, with games beginning in early June and finishing by late October.
+With 18 regular season games being played, each team gets three bye weeks.
 The CFL's nine current teams are divided into two divisions: the East Division with four teams and the West Division, with five teams.

-Each team plays two games against each of the other eight teams, plus two divisional games with opponents rotating each season.
-With 18 regular season games being played, each team gets three bye weeks.
+From the 1986 season until the COVID-19 pandemic (other than during the U.S. expansion when the league had twelve and thirteen teams) each team played two games against each of the other eight teams, plus two or four additional divisional games with opponents rotating each season.
+This format was changed when the league resumed play in 2021 to create a greater emphasis on divisional play.
+Under the eighteen game format, each Eastern team played ten games within their division and eight games against Western opponents, thus playing two of the Western teams once (one at home and one on the road) and the other three Western teams twice, while playing two Eastern opponents three times and one division rival four times.
+Three of the Western teams played each division rival three times, two Eastern teams twice and two Eastern teams once.
+The remaining two Western teams played three of the Eastern opponents twice and one of the Eastern opponents once, while playing each other twice and the other Western teams three times.
+The CFL returned to the previous more balanced format beginning in the 2024 season.